 And last but not least, mention the date you have made the comparison.
 Why?
 The reason is quite obvious: if something changes, you don’t turn into an unwitting lier.
 The good idea here is to monitor your competitors’ business moves with the tool like competitors.app.

 So, down to business.
 You have already know your what competitor you will be compared to on your future comparison landing page.
 Now the question is how to set your products apart.

 Here comes the need for upgrading your competitive intelligence skills, or simply put, an ability to collect actionable information on your business’ environment.
 The more thorough your competitor research is, the more prepared you are for crafting a high-conversion landing page.
 Due to that, you’ll get insights on how to differentiate your product: by robust features, good-value price or brilliant benefits.

 Whichever way you go, there are a few crucial questions you should answer on your page.
 Why should a potential customer choose your service vs the market leader?
 What pain points does your product solve vs your competitor’s product?
 I think you have got the idea.

 There is an ocean of comparison page elements that skyrocket conversions, but nothing can beat an inarguably great text.
 Meticulously researched copy that accurately points out the differences between competitors, sells your product better than sophisticated web design.

 So, become addicted to details and facts.
-For instance, if you market a SaaS, download your competitor’s app and examine it’s every nook and cranny.
+For instance, if you market a SaaS, perform competitor analysis by downloading your competitor’s app and examine it’s every nook and cranny.
 Yes, it takes a lot of time and efforts.
 And yes, you will be paid off with the killing content that is cut out for generating leads.